SPIRE-GMU/binius-spire/README.md

 Vitis 2025.1 (other version is ok but may differ in details.)

-important: if you encounter an issue when compiling host application, go to  app_component -> CMakeLists,txt -> line 39,    change cxx version from 14 to 17 !!
+Important: if you encounter an error when compiling host application, go to  app_component -> CMakeLists,txt -> line 39,    change cxx version from 14 to 17 !!
 Otherwise it fails when building the system.

 ### Configuration of arbitrary-additive-NTT on VCK: